aboutcircles/circles-docs/docs/developer-docs/circles-avatars/personal-human-avatars/handle-profile-of-an-avatar.md

 ---
-description: This section is dedicated to handling the profiles of an avatar
+description: This section covers retrieving and updating avatar profile information.
 ---

-# Handle profile of an avatar
+# Handling Avatar Profiles

-## Get a profile for the avatar
+## 1. Get Avatar Profile

-This function fetches the current profile associated with the avatar.
-If no profile exists, it will return `undefined`.
+This function fetches the profile data associated with the avatar from IPFS, using the CID stored on-chain.
+If no profile CID is set or the data cannot be retrieved, it may return `undefined` or throw an error depending on the implementation.

 ```typescript
 try {